LiliaTs/myRepo/README.md

 # myRepo

 # Cross-lingual Sentiment Analysis
-# Sentiment analysis for machine translated (Google Translate API) Greek tweets (Greek to English) with nltk and scikit-learn.
+# Sentiment analysis for machine translated (Google Translate API) Greek tweets (Greek to English) with NLTK and scikit-learn.
 # Sentiment analysis for Greek tweets with SpaCy and scikit-learn.